Project 89 (PROJECT89) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Project 89 Historical Price

-According to the latest data gathered on Project 89 live price page, the current price of Project 89 is 0.004737USD.
+According to the latest data gathered on Project 89 live price page, the current price of Project 89 is 0.004351USD.
 The circulating supply of Project 89(PROJECT89) is

 - 30 Days0.00%$ 0$ 0.005646$ 0.003693